Aetas/justadd.coffee/jekyll/Java-Java-Java.md

 If you ever run into a particular set of my friends, they'll regale you the story of how I collectively lost my shit when I stumbled on this beer in the wild in the middle of June.

 ## Whiskey
-The debate over the correct spelling of whisky/whiskey should have died when people discovered *whiskey* is *key* to a good drink.
+The debate over the correct spelling of whisky/whiskey should have died when people discovered the *key* to a good drink is whis*key*.

 ### High West Whiskey - Double Rye
 What I'm currently mulling over (as of 2016-06-24) simply because I could not bring myself to buy the better sibling, Rendevous Rye.
 Which was absolutely spectacular.
 I also drank quite a bit of it with my father over ~17 days on a river trip on the Grand.